franc703/technology_economics/README.md

 # Technology Economics

-This repository contains various production functions commonly used in microeconomics.
+This repository contains various production functions commonly used in microeconomics implemented in Python.
 It explores the behavior of input decisions, expenditure shares, and output prices in response to changes in input prices.
 The production functions implemented in this repository include Perfect Complements, Perfect Substitutes, Cobb-Douglas, and CES.

 ## Production Functions